gmc-code/PC-algorithms/docs/pseudocode/selection.rst

    BEGIN
       is_raining ← TRUE
       is_cold ← TRUE
-      OUTPUT "Good Morning."
+      PRINT "Good Morning."
       IF is_raining AND is_cold THEN
-         OUTPUT "Bring Umbrella and jacket."
+         PRINT "Bring Umbrella and jacket."
       ELSE
-         OUTPUT "Umbrella and jacket are optional."
+         PRINT "Umbrella and jacket are optional."
       ENDIF
    END